dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The following classes have properties that can be set to <xref:Microsoft.Maui.Controls.Shapes.Geometry> objects:

 - The <xref:Microsoft.Maui.Controls.Shapes.Path> class uses a <xref:Microsoft.Maui.Controls.Shapes.Geometry> to describe its contents.
 You can render a <xref:Microsoft.Maui.Controls.Shapes.Geometry> by setting the `Path.Data` property to a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object, and setting the <xref:Microsoft.Maui.Controls.Shapes.Path> object's <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill> and <xref:Microsoft.Maui.Controls.Shapes.Shape.Stroke> properties.
-- The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Clip` property, of type <xref:Microsoft.Maui.Controls.Shapes.Geometry>, that defines the outline of the contents of an element.
-When the `Clip` property is set to a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object, only the area that is within the region of the <xref:Microsoft.Maui.Controls.Shapes.Geometry> will be visible.
+- The <xref:Microsoft.Maui.Controls.VisualElement> class has a <xref:Microsoft.Maui.Controls.VisualElement.Clip> property, of type <xref:Microsoft.Maui.Controls.Shapes.Geometry>, that defines the outline of the contents of an element.
+When the <xref:Microsoft.Maui.Controls.VisualElement.Clip> property is set to a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object, only the area that is within the region of the <xref:Microsoft.Maui.Controls.Shapes.Geometry> will be visible.
 For more information, see [Clip with a Geometry](#clip-with-a-geometry).

 The classes that derive from the <xref:Microsoft.Maui.Controls.Shapes.Geometry> class can be grouped into three categories: simple geometries, path geometries, and composite geometries.